manitou48/crystals/README.txt

 and www.atmel.com/Images/doc2555.pdf
 and  http://arduino.cc/en/Tutorial/ArduinoToBreadboard

 ridgesoft robot has ATMEGA128 with java VM.
-No bill of materials so it is unclear if 14.7EDCSR oscillator is crystal or cermic osillator.  drift results (Drift.java) suggest an oscillator.
+No bill of materials but we believe oscillator is 30-ppm 14.7456Mhz crytal.
+The drift of 1736 ppm suggests the Java VM is using a prescaler of 64 (doesn't evely divide frequency) so millis() error is 400/230000 or 1739 ppm.
+A different software implementation could correct this error.

 The Maxim DS-series RTC's have a SQuare wave output pin that can be enabled.
 I connected the SQ output to an input pin counted ticks on FALLING edge